monokal/GAZE/README.md

 ```

 ## Usage
 To make life easy, we provide the `gaze` command-line tool to manage the full stack of services.
 If you followed the Installation section above, you already have it!
-Usage is as follows:
+Usage can be seen using the following command:
 ```sh
 gaze --help
 ...